5 Magical Reasons Why Disneyland is for Adults!

 Lastly, you CANNOT MISS the World of Color at California Adventure Park.
 We have seen the famous Bellagio water fountain show and the Magic Fountain of Montjuïc in Barcelona, but nothing has impressed us more than Disney’s World of Color.

 Disney turns a water show into a cinematic masterpiece.
 They combine water with color, music, and theatre.
-So do yourself a favour, when you first walk into DCAP, get your FastPass for World of Color for some of the best seats in the park.
+So do yourself a favor, when you first walk into DCAP, get your FastPass for World of Color for some of the best seats in the park.
 The show starts at 8:15 pm after the park closes.

 Adults Dressing Up at Disneyland